sadishihab/docker/README.md

 - Write Docker Compose file to run MongoDB and MongoExpress containers

-## Job 3: Docker Compose - Dockerize Nodejs application and push to private Docker registry
+## Job 3: Dockerize Nodejs application and push to private Docker registry
 #### Job description:

 - Write Dockerfile to build a Docker image for a Nodejs application
 - Create private Docker registry on AWS (Amazon ECR)
 - Push Docker image to this private repository

-## Job 4: Docker Compose - Deploy Docker application on a server with Docker Compose
+## Job 4: Deploy Docker application on a server with Docker Compose
 #### Job description:

 - Copy Docker-compose file to remote server
-- Login to private Docker registry on remote server to
-- fetch the app image
+- Login to private Docker registry on remote server to fetch the app image
-- Start the application container with MongoDB and
-- MongoExpress services using docker compose
+- Start the application container with MongoDB and MongoExpress services using docker compose

-## Job 5: Docker Compose - Persist data with Docker Volumes
+## Job 5: Persist data with Docker Volumes
 #### Job description:

 - Persist data of a MongoDB container by attaching a Docker volume to it

-## Job 6: Docker Compose - Create Docker repository on Nexus and push to it
+## Job 6: Create Docker repository on Nexus and push to it
 #### Job description:

 - Create Docker hosted repository on Nexus